phaag/nfdump/README.md

   Enable debugging aqnd developer options.
 For developers only (default: NO)
 - `--with-lz4=PATH`, `--with-zstd=PATH`, `--with-bz2=PATH`
   Specify non-default library install locations for compression libraries.
+- `--enable-lto`
+  Enable link-time optimization (LTO) if supported.
+This allows the compiler to optimize across all source files during the final link step, improving performance and reducing binary size.
+- `--enable-native`
+  Use `-march=native` to enable CPU-specific optimizations for the build host.
+This enables vectorization and instruction set tuning based on the local processor.
+Recommended for local builds, not for portable binaries.

 Compared to previous versions, the configure script has changed: many tools that previously required explicit enabling are now built automatically.
 The old options `--enable-xxxpath=path` have been replaced by the standard `--with-xxx=path`